WeblateOrg/weblate/docs/admin/projects.rst

     Sets how old changes (in hours) are to get before they are committed by background task or :djadmin:`commit_pending` management command.
 All changes in a component are committed once there is at least one older than this period.
-The Default value can be changed by :setting:`COMMIT_PENDING_HOURS`.
+The Default value can be changed in :setting:`COMMIT_PENDING_HOURS`.
 Language filter
-    Regular expression used to filter the translation when scanning for file mask.
+    Regular expression used to filter the translation when scanning for filemask.
 This can be used to limit the list of languages managed by Weblate (e.g. ``^(cs|de|es)$`` will include only these languages.
 Please note that you need to list language codes as they appear in the filename.
 Shapings regular expression
-    Regular expression used to determine shapings of a string, see :ref:`shapings` for more details.
+    Regular expression used to determine the shapings of a string, see :ref:`shapings`.

 .. note::